jidtuit/meta-java/README.md

 * Float values in initializers are transformed by the java compiler.
 For example:
     * Source code: Double myVar = 42;
     * Is returned by the library as a field with the initializer that equals to 42.0F.
-* It doesn't read the body of constructors, methods, default implementations or static blocks for initializing
+* It doesn't read the body of constructors, methods, default implementations or static blocks for initializing.
+    * If there is a method of an interface with default implementation then it will also have the DEFAULT modifier.
 * Constructors are regular methods with return type == null.
-There is a isConstructor() method to filter.
+There is a isConstructor() convenience method.
+    * All the constructor of a class has the same name (`"<init>"`) but different parameters.